halefcobn/Multi-Conversation-Gemini-Application-with-Gradio/README.md

-# Multi-Conservation-Gemini-Application-with-Gradio
+# Multi-Conversation-Gemini-Application-with-Gradio
-This is a multi conservation AI app that is using the Gemini API with gradio for a example chatbot to test Gemini-Pro model
+This is a multi-conversation AI app that uses the Gemini API with gradio for a example chatbot to test the Gemini-Pro model